evazlimen/cholla-cosmo/docs/source/usage.rst

 * ``--gpus-per-task``: number of GPUs to use on each task

 The last part of the ``srun`` pipes the executable output and calls ``tee`` which will read from the standard input and write to standard output specified to a file called ``STDOUT``.

+The last two commented out lines in the script detail how to start a simulation run from a snapshot (here, snapshot 167).

 [in development]